merivale/victor/README.md

 ## 1. The Point

 My project does not fit neatly into existing intellectual paradigms.
 Indeed, it seeks to subvert them.
 Dudman presented his work as a contribution to philosophical semantics, urging that this subject needed to be approached grammatically.
 But the code breaker's methodology is scarcely less radical in grammatical circles than it is in philosophical ones.
-(Many linguists, it is true, have embraced the code analogy; but the methodology that analogy suggests remains largely untested.)
+(Many linguists, it is true, have embraced the code *analogy*; but the methodology that analogy suggests remains largely untested.)
 I am apt to suspect that philosophers missed the significance of Dudman's ideas largely as a result of failing to appreciate what he meant by "grammar".
 To make matters worse, there is a venerable tradition in analytic philosophy, going right back to Bertrand Russell, of viewing "surface" grammar as positively at odds with the "deeper" logical realities.
 Insofar as there was ever any truth to these worries, they simply reflected bad grammatical theory; and insofar as the grammar was sound, they reflected dubious logical and semantic speculation lazily divorced from empirical fact.
 For the code breaker, grammar, logic, and semantics are all facets of one and the same scientific enterprise.

 The standard picture in philosophical circles nowadays is that the science of language divides into three parts.
 The first, *syntax*, seeks to uncover the rules governing the construction of grammatical or well-formed sentences.
 The second and third, *semantics* and *pragmatics*, attempt to articulate the meanings of the sentences thus constructed, and the relationship between these two sides of the communicative coin (the signs and what they signify).
 Semantics is the study of the meanings of sentences in general, on the assumption that there are such things, and that they are related functionally to the sentences that convey them.
 Pragmatics is the study of the meanings of sentences in context, something that is observed to go above and beyond their semantic or literal meaning.
 It is generally assumed that this layer of meaning is not functionally determined, and consequently not susceptible to the sort of formal treatment typical of philosophical semantics; the sentence determines a literal meaning, on this view, but that literal meaning then serves (together with other contextual factors) as evidence for the pragmatically enriched information.